AlexIoannides/azure-playpen/az-900-azure-fundamentals/app-service-python/README.md

 This can also be set in the portal by browsing to `Settings --> Configuration` and setting `Startup Command` to `startup.sh`.

-Next, create a ZIP file for the app:
+Next, create a zip file for the app:

 ```text
 cd ../python-api-app &&\